xmartlabs/stock/README.md

 The `Fetcher` is required to fetch new data from the network.
 You can create a it from a `Future` or from a `Stream`.

-`FutureFetcher` is usually used with a RestApi, whereas `StreamFetcher` is used with a `Stream` source like a Web Socket.
+`FutureFetcher` is usually used alongside a RestApi, whereas `StreamFetcher` is used with a `Stream` source like a Web Socket.

 ```dart
   final futureFetcher = Fetcher.ofFuture<String, List<Tweet>>(